Calibration and Correctness of Language Models for Code: Results

+\subsection{RQ 2: Can alignment between LLM confidence in generated code, and its correctness, be improved by confidence rescaling?}

 \autoref{tab:brierAllPassedScaled} shows the results after applying Platt scaling to all measures (See \sref{sec:rescaledesc}). \autoref{fig:scalecompare} shows a reliability plot before rescaling, and its equivalent after rescaling in~\autoref{fig:dypyrely}.
 Rescaling can improve calibration.
 Considering all values, $ECE$ improves from an average of \AverageEceNoScale to \AverageEceScaled.
-For just those measures with a post-scaling $SS$ of at least 0.05, $ECE$ improves from \AverageEceNoScaleMinSkill to \AverageEceScaledMinSkill .
+For just those measures with a post-scaling $SS$ of at least 0.05, $ECE$ improves from \AverageEceNoScaleMinSkill to \AverageEceScaledMinSkill.

-\paragraph{Understanding ``Bucket Collapse''} Applying Platt scaling, however, can be deceptive.
-If a confidence measure is uninformative, as indicated by an AUC-ROC near 0.5, Platt-scaling results in all values being squished to the baseline rate.
-All values will thus be placed in a single bucket whose probability exactly matches the baseline rate, resulting in an $ECE$ near 0.
-This indicates a flaw of $ECE$. $SS$ and Brier, on the other hand, would reveal the poor calibration.

-Thus when applying rescaling, it is important to look at Skill Score (or AUC), rather than just Brier and $ECE$.
+\paragraph{Understanding ``Bucket Collapse''} Platt scaling can lead to deceptively low $ECE$.
+If a confidence measure is poorly aligned with correctness, Platt-scaling can rescale (squash) all the confidence values to the baseline rate; this places all samples in a single confidence value bucket where probability exactly matches the baseline rate of correctness, resulting in an $ECE$ near 0.
+This indicates the problem of only considering $ECE$. $SS$ and Brier, on the other hand, would reveal the poor utility of the confidence measure.
+Thus when applying rescaling, it is important to consider Skill Score, rather than only Brier and $ECE$.

-\paragraph{Line Completion} After applying rescaling, only the intrinsic measures show an improvement in skill over the baseline rate. $p_{avg}$ and $p_{tot}$ are roughly equally calibrated.
+\paragraph{Results} After rescaling, only the intrinsic measures show skill improvement over the baseline rate for line completion. $p_{avg}$ and $p_{tot}$ are similarly calibrated.
 The calibration and skill appears roughly consistent between all three models in this case.

-\paragraph{Function Synthesis} Rescaling improves calibration results for function synthesis.
-The $p_{tot}$ measure reaches a $SS$ of 0.18 for HumanEval.
-Additionally, similar $SS$ and $ECE$ values are found in GPT-3.5 reflective Ask T/F ($p_B$.
+Rescaling improves calibration results for function synthesis.
+The $p_{tot}$ measure reaches a $SS$ of 0.15 for \textsc{HumanEval}.
+Rescaling useful improvement for reflective prompts as well bringing $SS$ and $ECE$ to similar values (discussed further in \autoref{sec:reflectionrq}).
+For program repair, rescaling doesn't improve skill score, for any measure.

-\paragraph{Program Repair} Rescaling doesn't improve skill score, for any measure.
-As noted in \sref{programrepairUnscaled}, there are limitations that make clear program repair conclusions difficult.